AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/DescribeCdnDomainConfigs.md

 # DescribeCdnDomainConfigs

 Queries the configurations of an accelerated domain name.
-You can query the configuration of one or more features at a time.

 The maximum number of times that each user can call this operation per second is 100.

+You can query configurations of multiple features in each call.

 ## Debugging